University Hospital North Staffordshire facing £31m deficit

 It said the rise had also increased pressure on inpatient wards and to help deal with the demand, it had opened an extra 100 beds.

 Last month it announced plans to shed 400 jobs to help make savings of £22m.

 The hospital said it would achieve cuts as far as possible by reducing the number of agency staff and removing vacant posts.

 In papers due to go before its board later, the hospital trust said it would "fail to meet its statutory duty to deliver a break-even position".

-It has written to the government asking for £37m in additional cash support.'Uncertain time'
+It has written to the government asking for £37m in additional cash support.

 The hospital is one where patients from Stafford Hospital would be sent if plans to downgrade some of its services, including accident and emergency and maternity care, go ahead.

 Ian Syme from the North Staffordshire Healthwatch watchdog said if the hospital did not get the money, the consequences would be "disastrous".

 "It's a very uncertain time for the local health service because we don't know what's going to happen at Stafford Hospital," he said.

 "This hospital is a keystone for acute services in the West Midlands and we know that other district hospitals can't provide what we do here."